 8. Try to avoid driving for as long as possible.
 I still get sore if I drive for too long and I’m 14 days post-op!

 9. Be Still – Take it easy.
 I know its hard, but find movies you need to catch up on, books you’ve been hoping to read, and take it easy for the first two weeks.
 I was told not to overexert myself for at least six weeks after breast implant surgery.

 10. Call your doctor with every question you have.
 You paid them, so make sure you get all your questions answered.

-For more Information on Breast Augmentation click here.
-Our Patient Advisors would be happy to give you more details on breast enlargement call 01 201 4563, we look forward to welcoming you to The Avoca Clinic.
+For more information on Breast Augmentation click here.
+Our Patient Advisors would be happy to give you more details on breast enlargement.
+Give us a call on 01 201 4563 or fill out our online contact form.
+We look forward to welcoming you to The Avoca Clinic.

 It is important to note that no surgery is risk-free.
 All the risks associated will be discussed at length with your consultant and you will leave the clinic ready to make an informed decision.
 Your suitability will be determined during your complimentary consultation with one of our team of consultant plastic surgeons and our promise to you is safe surgery, premium service in luxurious surroundings at affordable prices.